joetanx/cybr-aap/README.md

 - Prepare the directory and download the demo playbooks
   - `helloworld.yaml` - this is a sample from Ansible
   - `webserver.yaml` - this installs apache web server in the managed node and deploy the `index.html` from `index.html.j2` template
-- **Note** ☝️ : the `sudo -i -u awx` part of the commands is crucial, this runs the commands as `awx` user, so that we won't encounter permission issues on the directory/playbooks
+- ☝️  **Note**: the `sudo -i -u awx` part of the commands is crucial, this runs the commands as `awx` user, so that we won't encounter permission issues on the directory/playbooks

 ```console
 sudo -i -u awx mkdir /var/lib/awx/projects/cybrdemo